-(biologic, synthetic, or both), and permanence (temporary, permanent).
-The most common commercially available skin substitute products are acellular dermal substitutes made from natural biological materials from which the living cells have been removed.
-These include donated human dermis, human placental membranes, and animal tissue.
+The most common commercially available skin substitute products are acellular dermal substitutes made from natural biological materials from which the living cells have been removed for treating or managing chronic wounds.
+These include decellularized donated human dermis, human placental membranes, and animal tissue.
 Regardless of the source, the skin substitute provides a matrix into which cells can migrate to induce tissue regeneration and begin wound healing.